runter-vom-mattenwagen/Docker/traefik/README.md

 ### Creating user

-The admin account is stored in vol_conf/users and made available to traefik via the correspondending rule in docker-compose.yml.
+The admin account is stored in vol_conf/users and made available to traefik via the correspondending label in docker-compose.yml.

 To add or update the credentials, use htpasswd which is part of apache2-utils.